NxPKG/khulnasoft-docs/content/learning-paths/prevent-ddos-attacks/advanced/protect-origin-ip.md

 layout: learning-unit
 ---

-Though Cloudflare automatically hides your origin server IP address when you [proxy your DNS records](/learning-paths/prevent-ddos-attacks/baseline/proxy-dns-records/), there are other ways to discover an IP address.
+Though Khulnasoft automatically hides your origin server IP address when you [proxy your DNS records](/learning-paths/prevent-ddos-attacks/baseline/proxy-dns-records/), there are other ways to discover an IP address.

 To prevent attackers from discovering your origin's IP address, review the following suggestions.